-Complications of mumps are rare but may include orchitis (painful swelling of the testicles; 3.3 to 10% of mumps cases)’ encephalitis (swelling of the brain; less than 1% of cases) and hearing loss (very rare).
+Complications of mumps are rare but may include orchitis (painful swelling of the testicles), meningitis (in 1-10% of cases), encephalitis (swelling of the brain; less than 1% of cases), and/or hearing loss (very rare).
 There may be an increased risk of miscarriage with mumps in the first trimester of pregnancy.

 Who is at risk for mumps?

-Anyone who has not had two doses of mumps vaccine (usually in MMR ,measles-mumps-rubella vaccine) is at risk for mumps.
+Anyone who has not had two doses of mumps vaccine (usually via the MMR or measles-mumps-rubella vaccine) is at risk for mumps.
 Even those who have had two MMR vaccines can get mumps because the vaccine does not produce 100% immunity.
 Another risk for getting mumps is being on a college campus with a mumps outbreak.
 The risk is greatest for international travelers or people who are in contact with international travelers.

 How is mumps treated?

 Since mumps is caused by a virus, antibiotics cannot cure or treat mumps.
 Most treatment is to alleviate symptoms.
 Bed rest, a soft diet to reduce pain when chewing, and pain and fever relievers are often recommended.

 How can mumps be prevented?